ckeditor/ckeditor5/packages/ckeditor5-alignment/docs/features/text-alignment.md

 {@snippet features/build-text-alignment-source}

 The {@link module:alignment/alignment~Alignment} feature enables support for text alignment.
-You can use it to align your content to left, right and center or justify it.
+You can use it to align your content to left, right and center or to justify it.

 ## Demo